Getting Help for Postpartum Depression

 PPD affects 1 in 8 pregnant women and appears in the following weeks after the birth (or miscarriage), lasting anywhere between 2 to 6 months.

 History of depression, family history of mood disorders (genetic contributions), stressful life events, poor relationship with the partner, and weak social support are strongly correlated to developing Postpartum Depression (PPD).
-There are studies indicating that hormonal levels and cultural background may have a part in developing PPD.
+Studies are indicating that hormonal levels and cultural background may have a part in developing PPD.

-I often use an integrative approach to treat anxiety.
-I use techniques from Cognitive Behavioral Therapy (CBT), as well as psychotherapy, Mindfulness, ACT, EFT, and other types of therapy I’ve trained on and maybe useful to the treatment.
-I spend a great amount of time in psychoeducation Postpartum Depression.
+We often use an integrative approach to treat anxiety.
+We use techniques from Cognitive Behavioral Therapy (CBT) and psychotherapy, Mindfulness, ACT, EFT, and other types of therapy we’ve trained on and may be helpful in the treatment.
+We spend a tremendous amount of time in psychoeducation Postpartum Depression.

-“Do I have to take medication for Postpartum Depression (PPD)?”
+“Do we have to take medication for Postpartum Depression (PPD)?”

-Depending on the cases, I might recommend patients see a psychiatrist and start on medication for depression as soon as breastfeeding has ended.
+Depending on the cases, we might recommend patients see a psychiatrist and start on medication for depression as soon as breastfeeding has ended.
 Although, PPD can be treated without medication.

 Typical outcomes of Postpartum Depression (PPD) treatment

-After completing treatment, patients can expect to return to an optimal level of wellbeing with no intrusive negative thoughts.
+After completing treatment, patients can expect to return to an optimal level of well-being with no intrusive negative thoughts.
 PPD can cause severe anxiety.
-Since anxiety is connected to the body’s flight/fight/freeze/faint system, once activated often times it cannot return to a base level of zero, but to a healthy level of functioning that should not interfere with the mother or the baby’s wellbeing.
+Since anxiety is connected to the body’s flight/fight/freeze/faint system, once activated, often it cannot return to a base level of zero, but to a healthy level of functioning that should not interfere with the mother or the baby’s well-being.

 FAQ about PostPartum Depression (PPD)